Skip to contents

 This function requires the geojsonsf, httr2, jsonlite, htmltools, rlang, and utils packages.

 For the "report" endpoint, the EJAM package version of this function uses url_ejamapi() and related helper functions to convert the parameters to a URL for the API as a GET request to obtain an HTML report.
-A standalone version of this function, for people who do not install the EJAM package, uses a copy of the necessary functions.

 See also